-Students who elect to work in Two-Dimensional Art will experience a wide range of activities using a variety of drawing, painting and mixed media techniques, which may include pencil, pastel, oil paint, computer applications in Art.
-These will be applied to a range of subject matter that may include landscape, still-life, portraiture etc. They will be encouraged to develop their skills and creativity by producing their own artworks and broaden their knowledge of the subject through becoming familiar with the life and works of famous artists.
+Students who elect to work in Two Dimensional Art will experience an exciting range of activities using a variety of drawing, painting and mixed media techniques, which may include pencil, pastel, oil paint, computer applications in Art.
+These will be applied to a range of subject matter, including landscape, still-life, portraiture and other selfdirected themes.
+They will be encouraged to develop their skills and creativity by producing their own artworks and broaden their knowledge of the subject through becoming familiar with the life and works of famous artists.